lttng/lami-spec/lami.md

 ##### Ratio object

-A _ratio object_ describes a simple, dimensionless ratio, that is, a relationship between two quantities having the same unit indicating how many times the first quantity contains the second.
+A _ratio object_ describes a simple, dimensionless ratio, that is, a relationship between two quantities having the same unit of measurement indicating how many times the first quantity contains the second.

 It is suggested that the consumer shows a ratio object as a percentage by multiplying its value by 100.